lucianodiisouza/lucianodiisouza/README.md

 ### Hi there 👋
 Hello there!
-I'm Luciano de Souza, im software developer and for me is a enjoy talk with you!
+I'm Luciano dii Souza, im software developer and for me is a enjoy talk with you!

 <!--
 **lucianodiisouza/lucianodiisouza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.